-Release of parking brake - press the accelerator pedal lightly to release the parking brake.
+Parking Brake Disengaged - Push the parking brake button or accelerator pedal to release the parking brake.

 Service Brake Pedal

 Service Brake - The service brake pedal is located on the floor of the operator's compartment.

 Depress the service brake pedal to slow or stop the lift truck.
 Drive circuit will be interrupted while the pedal is depressed.